wario123/IDD-Fa18-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+It does because if the writing state is when the potentiometer is set to 1 and  the clearing state is when potentiometer is in the middle (set to 2) then you will always clear what your write if you want to try to read a value and thus will never be able to read a value that is in memeory.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

 **c.
 How many byte-sized data samples can you store on the Atmega328?**